AdobeDocs/workfront.pt-BR/help/quicksilver/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

 >
 >Se uma função de trabalho estiver associada a uma taxa de faturamento no nível do sistema, no nível da Empresa e no nível do projeto, o Workfront calculará a receita das tarefas usando a taxa de faturamento da função de trabalho no nível do projeto, quando usar as taxas da função de trabalho.
 A receita de todas as tarefas totaliza a receita do projeto.

-## Substituir Taxas de Cobrança de Função de Trabalho no nível do projeto
+## Substituir as taxas de faturamento das funções de trabalho no nível do projeto

 Como gerente de projeto, você pode especificar a taxa de faturamento de uma função de trabalho em um projeto específico.
 Essa taxa de cobrança no nível do projeto substitui a taxa de cobrança no nível do sistema para essa função de trabalho.
 O Workfront usa a taxa de cobrança no nível do projeto da função de trabalho para calcular a receita, em vez de usar a taxa de cobrança no nível do sistema.